18F/ux-guide/_pages/our-approach/meet-people-where-they-are.md

 - Are any individuals being held accountable for **outputs** (for example, procuring a new HR system) instead of **outcomes** (for example, making it easier for people to request sick leave)—and how might we shift that accountability metric?

 ## Policy
 Government-led design is complex.
-In some cases, we find that some of decisions we thought were ours to make have already been made for us.
-In other cases, policy materially shapes the design process.
-For example, while building the new FEC.gov 18F conducted usability testing to see how our proposed design changes might affect the site’s usability.
-If the team wanted to change the forms by which campaigns send information to the FEC, however, the team might be legally required to solicit public feedback over a multi-month period.
+In some cases, we find that policy dictates decisions we otherwise thought were ours to make.
+In other cases, policy shapes important aspects of the design process.
+For example, while building [the new FEC.gov](https://18f.gsa.gov/2017/05/30/the-new-fec/) we conducted usability testing to see how our proposed design changes might affect the site’s usability.
+If our team wanted to change the language on the FEC’s forms, however, we might be legally required to solicit public feedback over a multi-month period.

 As we go about this work, we need to ask: